royyandzakiy/LoRa-Datagram/README.md

 The Routing table is the main component here, it is based upon Routing which is a simple data structure consisting of `r` and `n`
 - `n`: target node. defined as an `int`, leading to the address defined as `NODEID`
 - `r`: rssi. what is the link strength from this node to the target node? [what is rssi?](https://www.sonicwall.com/support/knowledge-base/wireless-snr-rssi-and-noise-basics-of-wireless-troubleshooting/180314090744170/#:~:text=RSSI%20(Received%20Signal%20Strength%20Indicator,they%20just%20call%20it%20Signal.)

+- in case of there might be a `Routing` to its self, then the default value of `n` is `255`. this prevents storing an address to self, because this is unpresentable through the expected json that will be generated using RoutingTable::get_to_string()